 - Privileged people who play the guilt game for their own gains: these people seek to gain acceptance in liberal circles and in society at large.
 They include white knights, male feminists, and the people who stood up at Oprah’s speech.
 Also see: virtue-signaling strategy

 - More sensitive privileged people who do actually feel guilty: like for example Cameron Russel we saw above.
 Or German women in this example below:

-To people who are not much prone to guilt, guilt-inducing messages are annoying.
+To people who are not much prone to guilt, guilt-trippers are annoying.

 But to people who are prone to guilt, these messages are emotionally harmful.

 A third interesting case is a group of people.
 And it’s German nationals.